Why do this problem?

 Learners could be asked to come up with their own statements for things that are always, sometimes and never true within a topic area.
 Again they should try to justify their reasons and specify the conditions necessary.

 When discussing as a class, suggest types of numbers to try or specific shapes to consider.
-Learners often need to start with concrete examples to develop their understanding of a particular concept before they can before they can develop their reasoning within that area.
-Having concrete resources such as 2D and 3D shapes, as well as paper and scissors for children to draw and make their own
+Learners often need to start with concrete examples to develop their understanding of a particular concept before they can develop their reasoning within that area.
+Having concrete resources such as 2D and 3D shapes, as well as paper and scissors for children to draw and make their own shapes, can help

 The similar problems found here